 A successful prevention strategy must address all possible known vectors for the malware.
-Net Friends recommends a “defense in depth” strategy of multiple overlapping systems to protect against REvil.
+Net Friends cybersecurity experts recommend a “defense in depth” strategy of multiple overlapping systems to protect against REvil.

-For example, a defense in depth strategy should include:
+For example, a defense in depth strategy to prevent security threats should include:

 - Email security policy enhancements